microsoftgraph/msgraph-sdk-powershell/src/Sites/Sites/docs/v1.0/New-MgSiteTermStore.md

   - `[Token <String>]`: Usage: token='{token}'
   - `[UserId <String>]`: key: id of user

 SETS <IMicrosoftGraphTermStoreSet[]>: Collection of all sets available in the term store.
+This relationship can only be used to load a specific term set.
   - `[Id <String>]`:
   - `[Children <IMicrosoftGraphTermStoreTerm[]>]`: Children terms of set in term [store].
     - `[Id <String>]`: